Axial Seamount Eruption Forecasting Experiment: Experimental Design

 \item \textbf{Forecast preparation.} When a confident forecast is identified based on our diagnostic models, we summarise the result in a dedicated document (e.g. a \texttt{.pdf} file) containing the key diagnostics, model parameters, and probabilistic estimates of eruption timing.

 \item \textbf{Digital fingerprinting.} The forecast document will not be publicly released immediately.
 Instead, we will compute its digital fingerprint using a modern cryptographic hash function (\texttt{SHA-256}) under a GNU/Linux environment, in compliance with current recommendations by the National Institute of Standards and Technology.
-This produces a unique alphanumeric signature for the file, such that any modification of the content would yield a different hash value, thereby ensuring integrity verification.
+This produces a unique alphanumeric signature for the file, such that any modification of the content would yield a different hash value, thereby ensuring integrity verification (see \ref{appendix:crypto} for a detailed description of the procedure).
 For long-term authenticity and proof of timing, the hash can optionally be submitted to a trusted time-stamping authority (RFC 3161) or anchored to an append-only public ledger (e.g. OpenTimestamps).

-\item \textbf{Meta-document creation.} We will maintain a master “meta-document” (this document), which includes a brief description of the methods and datasets, the SHS-256 hash of each forecast file, and the corresponding forecast issuance date.
+\item \textbf{Meta-document creation.} We will maintain a master “meta-document” (this document), which includes a brief description of the methods and datasets, the SHA-256 hash of each forecast file, and the corresponding forecast issuance date.
 Each version of the meta-document is uploaded to a publicly accessible archive (e.g. \texttt{arXiv.org}), thereby generating an independent timestamp issued by a trusted third party.
 The initial version (v1) establishes the official start date of the experiment.

-\item \textbf{Versioned releases.} As new forecasts are generated, we will update the meta-document with the corresponding SHS-256 hashes and issuance dates, and upload it again to the same repository.
+\item \textbf{Versioned releases.} As new forecasts are generated, we will update the meta-document with the corresponding SHA-256 hashes and issuance dates, and upload it again to the same repository.
 The server automatically creates version numbers (v2, v3, etc.) while preserving all previous versions to ensure transparency.
-Each new version contains the cumulative list of all previous SHS-256 hashes and publication dates.
+Each new version contains the cumulative list of all previous SHA-256 hashes and publication dates.